thanpolas/frunner/app/entities/frontrunner/strategies/README.md

 The bot will determine that there is a tradeing opportunity between UNI (-0.58%) and AAAVE (+0.63) for a total of +1.21%.
 It will execute the trade, exchanging UNI for AAVE and stop.
 Wait for the next cross-token opportunity, so on and so forth.

+-   ℹ️ The roam strategy is considered closed, once the target token (the one the bot bought), has an oracle price change.
+It is at that point that the bot considers the trade "closed" and performs the final update on the trade-roam record and reports on discord.
+This is done so we can view how the trade went from prediction (opportunity feed price) to when the oracle actually updated.
-ℹ️ The roam strategy to work, cannot even hold sUSD, it needs to start with any other synth.
+-   ℹ️ The roam strategy to work, cannot even hold sUSD, it needs to start with any other synth.